booptroopeugene/booptroopeugene/posts/black-immigrants-asylum-seekers-personal-reflections-on-world-refugee-day.md

 Re-envisioning policing has to include re-envisioning approaches to what is considered a crime and to how to respond to the presence of people seeking asylum (or arriving for any reason) in this country (with and without granted paperwork) to include protections for black people newly arriving in the USA as well as those here for multiple generations.

-*–By Ellen for Boop Troop Eugene News Blog.*
+*–By #5 for Boop Troop Eugene News Blog.*

-*Author’s note: It was very meaningful to me to post homages to World Refugee Day during and just after Father’s Day weekend, because both sides of my family have been refugees from genocide.
-I have relatives who were:*
+*Author’s note: It was very meaningful to me to post homages to World Refugee Day during and just after Father’s Day weekend, because people I know and their parents have been refugees from genocide.
+People dear to me and their ancestors have been:*

 *— Killed in the Shoah (Holocaust);*